What is the FAFSA Simplification Act?

 - The Department of Education will be able to regulate all of the components of how schools come up with the cost of attendance, to expand students’ allowance for living expenses.

-- Students whose schools closed or defrauded them will have their lifetime Pell Grant eligibility restored should they choose to go back to school.
+- Students whose schools closed or defrauded them will have their lifetime Pell Grant eligibility restored if they choose to return to school.

-- There will be a new formula to calculate students’ income protection allowance so that a larger portion of the students’ household income remains untouched.
-This will benefit low- and middle-income households by reducing the amount they’ll be expected to contribute toward college costs and increase the students’ financial aid.
+- There’s a new formula to calculate students’ income protection allowance so that a larger portion of the students’ household income remains untouched.
+This benefits low- and middle-income households by reducing the amount they’ll be expected to contribute toward college costs and increases the students’ financial aid.

 The bottom line

-The FAFSA Simplification Act will impact all college students, regardless of their income and financial situation.
-In some cases, students will see their financial aid increase substantially, while others may see a decrease in how much aid they may qualify for.
-If you have any questions on how this may change your situation this year or next, contact your school’s financial aid office, as they will be able to help crunch the numbers for you.
+The FAFSA Simplification Act impacts all college students, regardless of their income and financial situation.
+In some cases, financial aid will increase substantially for students, while others may see aid decrease.
+If you have any questions on how the FAFSA Simplification Act may change your situation, contact your school’s financial aid office, as they will be able to help crunch the numbers for you.